Leash Walking: The Basics

 • Not chase after small animals like squirrels, chipmunks, cats, and birds - most dogs have this predatory instinct, or at least curiosity.

-• Accept the idea that they are not allowed to greet their own kind naturally - as the leash restricts their movements, even when they are allowed to say hello.
+• Not be able to greet their own kind naturally - as the leash restricts their movements, if they’re even allowed to say hello in the first place.

 It’s really a lot to ask of them!
 This is why it’s normal to spend a long time teaching your dog to walk well on leash.